keunwoochoi/kapre/README.md

 # Kapre
 Keras Audio Preprocessors - compute STFT, ISTFT, Melspectrogram, and others on GPU real-time.

-Tested on Python 3.6 and 3.7
+Tested on Python 3.8+, with type hints for better development experience

 ## Why Kapre?